 Things broke out for Paul, though, when he signed to Gamble & Huff's new Philadelphia International Records and recorded 1972's 360 Degrees Of Billy Paul.
 The disc's high point, "Me and Mrs. Jones," was beyond huge, hitting number one and becoming a Grammy winner and one of the year's biggest hits.
 Despite the stark lyrical theme of continuing adultery, audiences were drawn to the irresistible bass line and to Paul's right-on vocals.
 The accompanying album also became a big hit.

 Paul's follow-up single, "Am I Black Enough For You?", drew its own controversy, and failed to chart high - perhaps stalling his crossover success.
-But while Billy Paul never matched the success of that hit, he continued to churn out successful music for the rest of the decade, landing a sizeable hit with "Thanks for Saving My Life," and placing several other songs on the charts, including "Be Truthful to Me" and "Let's Make a Baby."
+But while Billy Paul never matched the success of that hit, he continued to churn out successful music for the rest of the decade, landing a sizeable hit with "Thanks for Saving My Life," and placing several other songs on the charts, including "Be Truthful to Me," "Let's Make a Baby," and a cover of Paul McCartney's "Let 'Em In."
+Throughout this time, Paul was fearless in putting messages in his music, even as radio and others found controversy in his work.

 By Chris Rizik